fossabot/RigoTheCEO.com/README.md

-# README
+# RigoTheCEO.com

 [![Build Status](https://travis-ci.org/RigoTheCEO/RigoTheCEO.com.svg?branch=master)](https://travis-ci.org/RigoTheCEO/RigoTheCEO.com)

-### This project is in development & has major security flaws so I don't suggest you run this in production just yet.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the official repository for my site's source code.
+Learn from it to make yourself your own cool site.

-* Ruby version
+### Ruby version

+This repository should work with any Ruby version but personally I'm running it on `Ruby 2.4.1`.

-* System dependencies
+### System dependencies

-* Configuration

-* Database creation
+* You should have the latest version of `Postgres` installed on your system.

+### Environment variables

+There are 4 `.env.example` files.
+Create 4 more files with the same file names without the `.example` extension.

+* `.env` are global environment variables that go into any Application environment.
+* `.env.dev`, `.env.test`, & `.env.production` are for environment variables that go only into the Application environments `development`, `test`, & `production` respectively.

-* Database initialization
+### Database initialization

+To initiate your databases, run: `rails db:setup`.
+Then `rails db:migrate` if necessary.

-* How to run the test suite
+### How to run the test suite

+Just run `rails test`.

-* Services (job queues, cache servers, search engines, etc.)
+### Services (job queues, cache servers, search engines, etc.)

+There are no current job queue, cache servers, or search engines installed.

+### Deployment instructions

+#### Heroku

+* TODO: Heroku instructions right here

+#### AWS

-* Deployment instructions
+* TODO: AWS instructions right here.

-* ...